Engee documentation

 Details

-The [R_JC R_CA] vector of two values of thermal resistance.
-The first value, R_JC, is the thermal resistance between the junction and the chassis.
-The second value, R_CA is the thermal resistance between the H port and the device enclosure.
+Vector [R_JC, R_CA] of the two values of thermal resistance.
+The first value R_JC — this is the thermal resistance between the junction and the housing.
+The second value, R_CA — this is the thermal resistance between the H port and the device body.

 Dependencies